-To ensure that it is a fruitful process, there are certain best practices which if followed diligently it becomes a smooth sailing for any organization and is not taken as a task other than the routine functions of the organization.
+To ensure that it is a fruitful process, there are certain best practices that, if followed diligently it become smooth sailing for any organization and are not taken as a task other than the routine functions of the organization.

 - It is an integral part of the organization’s objectives.

 - Processes monitoring, not people, is the key to effective quality control